Queensland Adult Specialist Immunisation Service (QASIS)

 - Current medications and dosages and if any new medications were initiated at the time of the reaction

 - Known or previous adverse drug reactions or other allergies, outlining the details of the reaction and when they occurred.
-It is not enough to just include a list of ADRs with no explanation.

 - Vaccination history and if the patient tolerated the vaccine.